WormBase/names/README.md

 # wormbase-names

-Facilitate the sharing of identifiers and names of a subset of WormBase data types.
+A web app that facilitates the sharing of identifiers and names of a subset of WormBase data types.

-ACeDB does not support concurrent writes, so a brokering "name-server" service has historically been required to coordinate curation activity.

-This library intends to provide:

- - A rest API service upon which a web app can be written to replace the existing "name server" hosted at the Sanger institute.
+The web app comprises:

+ - A REST API for manipulating WormBase data types
+   - Recording new entities, updating, changing entity status and more.
+ - A Web interface, providing forms to perform operations via the REST API.
+ - A library `wormbase.ids` that is used by the REST API to perform atomic identifier operations within a datomic transactor process.
  - Schema and database related functions
    The schema and related database functions are intended to evolve to eventually become the "central" database within the WormBase architecture.
  - A basic user interface to interact with the name-service.
  - Serialisation of events to a queueing system, such that those events can be "replayed" into various ACeDB databases.
  - User authentication (agianst the wormbase.org google organisation)

-## Datomic schema design/approach
-Schema is defined as vanilla datomic schema entities in EDN, which is read in upon starting the web-service, idemopotently using [conformity][1].

-Provenance (who, when, where and why) is modelled as attributes on transactions.
+With every write operation, this names service provides provenance (who, when, where and why), which is modelled as attributes on the "transaction entity".

-The excewption being that a data-types' status (dead / live / supressed) is modelled on the entity, not the transaction.

-The latest alpha version of [clojure][2] is used to facilitate the use of [clojure.spec][3] to provide validation and test-data-generation for testing.ri

-## The existing WormBase "name server" - background
-The current wormbase "name service", hosted at the Sanger Institute, is a perl cgi webapp, backed by a MySQL database.
-It exists to facilitate pan-institution sharing of WormBase identifiers and names for `Gene`, `Feature` and `Variation` entities (ACeDB does not support concurrent write-access).

 ## Development

-## Setup
+### Setup

 ```bash
 cd /tmp
 lein upgrade
 ```
 Ensure you've installed the following software on your system:

+#### Docker credentials

+The Makefile target `ecr-login` command will, by default, store the authentication token un-encrypted in the file: `~/.docker/config.json`.

+There is a plugin that can be used to use a store to save these tokens encrypted, but varies depending on operating system.

+For linux, there's [docker-credential-pass][12] and [pass][13], which can be used together, which uses a GPG2 key to encrypt tokens.

 [clojure 1.9][4]